msavin/userCache/README.md

  - third, authorize the request

 Not only would this reduce a significant amount of database queries, but it also speeds up how quickly messages are inserted into the database and sent out to the other users.

+This package works fine, but is currently out as a proof of concept.